xuwudawei/Dr_Geco/README.md

 - **Grammar Checking:** The app integrates with the OpenAI API to provide grammar checking services, helping users improve the quality of their written content.

-- **Synonym Finder:** Users can explore synonyms for words, enhancing the vocabulary and language variety in their documents.

-- **Text Translation:** The app supports translation of text into various languages, making it useful for multilingual users.

 ## Tech Stack